The Chandra X-Ray Observatory (CXO) combines an efficient

 Space Shuttle Columbia on 1999-Jul-23, with Col. Eileen Collins

 commanding.
-Subsequently an Inertial Upper Stage and Chandra's
+Subsequently an Inertial Upper Stage and Chandra 's

 Internal Propulsion System placed the Observatory in a high elliptical

-.
+orbit.
 Chandra is the X-Ray component of NASA's four

 Great Observatories.
 The other components are the Hubble Space